 Other members of the parish and parents are always invited to assist in our Church School and Confirmation ministry.

 We are All Stewards of the Earth – Young People participate in “creation care” activities in the Church Garden in the spring (Planting) and fall (“Putting the Garden to Sleep”).
 Carol Schults leads this program.

 All 7th – 12th graders are invited to participate on one Saturday or Sunday afternoon each month.
-The next event of the fall is a fun BOWLING outing on Sunday, Sept.
-2o, 1:30 – 4 p.m.
-We’re meeting in Tenafly and heading to the lanes in Hackensack.
-Events this past winter-spring of 2016: NYC Museum trip in early February, “service day” on May 7, and a hike along the Palisades in June.
+We met for the first time for pizza, games and planning on Sunday, Sept.
+17 at 5 p.m.
+The next event of the fall is MANHUNT IN THE DARK on Sunday, Oct.
+15, 2017, 1:30 – 4 p.m.
+We’re meeting in the Reception Room at church.
+Next: planning a BOWLING event.